andrewInMel/Backend/README.md

 ## API Endpoints

-[**Swagger**](https://connectdcrm.herokuapp.com/) has been implemented as the API documentation tool which is also hosted on Heroku.
-Swagger is an UI friendly documentation tool for APIs and allows to visualise and interact with the API’s resources directly.
-It lists all the API endpoints showed below and can be accessed through the main page of backend server [**here**](https://connectdcrm.herokuapp.com/).
 ### Authentication
 | Endpoint       | HTTP Verb  | Description                              |
 | :------------  | :--------- | :------------                            |